Portbahn Islay

 Peatzeria

-Peatzeria is a wood-fired pizza restaurant in Bowmore, Islay, serving creative pizzas with local toppings including lobster, scallops, and whisky-infused sauces.
+Peatzeria is a wood-fired pizza restaurant in a converted church on Main Street, Bowmore, Islay, serving creative pizzas with local toppings including lobster, scallops, and whisky-infused sauces.

 Tue-Sun: 12:0022:00 (Open 7 days in summer.
 Closed Mondays in winter.)